I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 I am sure there will be scenes like this in many gardens this summer.
 Our furry friends have a knack of standing, sitting and lying on our most precious plants!
 Foxgloves, hollyhocks, delphiniums, lilies and daffodils are all particularly susceptible.

-I have one fuchsia plant in my garden of variety ‘Tom Thumb’ which will be 21 years old this summer!
-In that time it has been regularly buffeted and rolled on by two different labradoodles!
+I have one fuchsia plant in my garden of variety ‘Tom Thumb’ which is more than 20 years old!
+In that time, it has been regularly buffeted and rolled on by two different labradoodles!

 Most importantly for pet owners, it is a rugged plant that can be trodden on or hit by a football without much complaint.
 Florrie labradoodle regularly stands on my new lavender when she is getting a cheeky drink from the bird bath!
 Oh well!